rbhouck32/rbhouck32/README.md

-- 🌱 I’m currently learning ... full stack web development with Lambda School.
+- 🌱 I’m currently learning ... full-stack web development with Lambda School.
 Primarily focused on my professional development(ie. Resume, Portfolio, LinkedIn etc.)
 - 👯 I’m looking to collaborate on ... fun and engaging projects that can better my overall understanding of computer programming concepts.
 - 🤔 I’m looking for help with ...
 REACT
 - 💬 Ask me about ...
 Cooking!
-I am a former chef in the midst of a career change, want some meal ideas?
+I am a former chef!
+Want some meal ideas?
 I got you covered.
 - 📫 How to reach me: ...@rbhouck32, <a href="https://www.linkedin.com/in/robbhouck/">LinkedIn</a>
 - ⚡ Fun fact: In Russia, Slapping is a sport.